In your neighborhood and across the nation, different types of septic systems greatly differ in size and design due to several factors.

 Systems for evapotranspiration have specific drain fields.
 A watertight material lines the base of the drain field for the evapotranspiration system.

-Systems for evapotranspiration are only effective under particular environmental circumstances.
 However, the environment must be dry with sufficient heat and sunlight.
-These systems function well in shallow soil, but if it rains or snows too much, they could fail.
+These systems function well in shallow soil but could fail if it rains or snows too much.

 9. Constructed Wetland System

-However, You can use either pressure distribution or gravity flow in a wetland system.
-Wetland wastewater may exit the wetland and flow into a drain field where it will continue to be treated by the soil.
+Wetland wastewater may exit the wetland and flow into a drain field, where the soil will continue to be treated.